angular/angular/aio/content/guide/animations.md

 ## Simple transition

 We’ll start with an animation example that is a single HTML element, changing from one state to another.
-For example, a button can show as either "Open" or "Closed", depending on the user's last action.
-When the button is in the "Open" state, it's visible and yellow.
-When it's "Closed" it's transparent and green.
+For example, a button can show as either `open` or `closed`, depending on the user's last action.
+When the button is in the `open` state, it's visible and yellow.
+When it's `closed` it's transparent and green.
 These attributes are set using ordinary CSS styles such as color and opacity.
 In Angular, they are set using the `style()` function.

 Within Angular, these collections of _style_ attributes are called _states_, and each state can be associated with a name like `open` or `closed`.